Ex-UBS, Credit Suisse banker pleads guilty in U.S. tax probe

-Nov 6 A former banker at giant Swiss financial institutions UBS AG and Credit Suisse Group AG pleaded guilty on Tuesday to helping wealthy Americans hide millions of dollars from U.S. tax authorities during his time at UBS.
+A former banker at giant Swiss financial institutions UBS AG UBSN.VX and Credit Suisse Group AG CSGN.VX pleaded guilty on Tuesday to helping wealthy Americans hide millions of dollars from U.S. tax authorities during his time at UBS.

 In a key case in a U.S. government crackdown on offshore tax evasion, Christos Bagios changed his plea to guilty in a court in Florida.
 He had earlier pleaded not guilty.
 Lawyers said the change in plea, which had been expected, likely indicated Bagios was cooperating with U.S. authorities.